 IFC launched a \$2 billion Economic Resilience Action program to support Ukraine's private sector during Russia's invasion.
-Since February 2022, IFC has delivered \$1.1 billion in short- and long-term finance in Ukraine, including \$665 million OA and \$417 million mobilization to bolster Ukrainian agriculture, financial and technology sectors, help implement urgent repairs in the residential sector and support municipalities hosting IDPs.
-This includes \$336 million in guarantees to support critical exports and imports of grains and other staples, \$212 million in support for agribusiness, and \$70 million for the tech sector.
-It also includes €50 million in risk-sharing facilities to help Ukrainian financial institutions expand lending to smaller businesses, including farmers and womenowned SMEs.
+Since February 2022, IFC has committed \$611 million to bolster Ukrainian agriculture, financial and technology sectors, help implement urgent repairs in the residential sector and support municipalities hosting IDPs.
+This includes \$304 million in guarantees to support critical exports and imports of grains and other staples, \$214 million in support for agribusiness, and \$70 million for the tech sector.
+It also includes €40 million risk-sharing facility to help Ukrainian financial institutions expand lending to smaller businesses, with a quarter of financing earmarked for women-owned SMEs.
 In addition to financial support, the IFC's program includes analytical work, advisory services, and pre-investment projects to enable private investment in Ukraine's reconstruction.